RafaelCenzano/Marvin-V4/marvin/static/music/readme.md

         Contains files with data for paths to songs in playlist and all data related to playlists
     Library:
         Contains all songs
-    Library Data:
+        Data:
             Contains files with data about each song in library